 - The Chronicle of Philanthropy has provided this resource for How Nonprofits Can Apply for Loans and Other Emergency Benefits

 - The NAACP shared this important piece on the equity implications of the COVID-19 outbreak both in terms of increases of stereotypes and discrimination, particularly in Asian American communities, as well as how marginalized communities may be adversely impacted.

 - The United Way of Southeast Michigan is providing services, resources, and funding to immediate, emergency responses to COVID-19 and the economic impacts.

 - Information for small businesses and those that serve them can be found here, from the New Economy Initiative.

 Finally, we want to hear from you.
 How is COVID-19 and the State’s response impacting your organization and the communities you serve?
 What are your biggest concerns?
 The philanthropic community in Detroit is actively in conversation together about how to best respond and support residents and communities and any actions we take should be well informed by you- our partners on the ground.
 Please don’t hesitate to reach out to us with feedback or ideas over email, or to set up a call to talk.
 Our contact information is below:

 - Michael Shaw, Program Director, firstname.lastname@example.org

-- Heidi Reijm, Policy and Program Fellow, email@example.com.
+- Heidi Reijm, Program and Learning Officer , email@example.com

 These are unprecedented times, but we want you to know that we are here and are committed to standing with our resilient grantees, partners, and community to face the challenges to come.